prajulchauhan/AWS/Solutions/day_3/README.md

 ### Task 2

 > Create an ansible role before pushing the same to your public github repository.
+This Role will simply host an nginx webpage.

 ```